 Prep: 5-10 minutes Blend: 1 minute Total: 11-16 minutes Serves: 1

 The links below are affiliate links chosen for product quality and purity.

-3/4 cup frozen blackberries
+3/4 cup fresh or frozen blackberries

 1/4 cup walnuts + 1 tablespoon chopped walnuts set aside